Cap-go/website/content/blog/introducing-end-to-end-security-to-capacitor-updater-with-code-signing.md

 For large companies or projects who care deeply about security, we want to make code signing easy to set up and maintain.
 To that end, we now provide the following features:

 -   Quick certificate setup and configuration
--   Support for code signing development servers with both Expo Go and development builds
+-   Support for code signing development servers with both Capgo and development builds
 -   Production code signing on every update
--   Straightforward key rotation documentation

-Capgo code signing is available for [Team Plan](https://capgo.app/pricing/) customers.
-To get started, follow the [setup instructions](https://docs.expo.app/tooling/code-signing/).
+Capgo code signing is available for all customers.
+To get started, follow the [setup instructions](https://docs.capgo.app/tooling/cli#end-to-end-encryption-trustless).